Before creating a training programme, it is important for the trainer to research about the company’s situation thoroughly.

 Different company resources can be used to determine the organisation’s training needs.

 Once information regarding areas which need training have been gathered, there is need to figure out which employees need which particular training.
-Trainer now needs resources to assist in determining who needs training.
+The trainer now needs resources to assist in determining who needs training.
 The following are some of the documents may be necessary:

-Organisational training & development policy.
-The organisation’s training and development policy normally spells the mandatory training areas/ courses that the organisation has stipulated.
+Organisational training and development policy: The organisation’s training and development policy normally spells the mandatory training areas/ courses that the organisation has stipulated.
 These can be very useful in the process.

 Employee records: Review issues to do with safety violations or accidents to determine if employees may need safety training.